LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-2.md

 Basically the `entry.S` only responsible for initialized the stack pointer, and then jump to rust code directly.

-At last, please don't forget to update the program entry in the `entry.ld`, as well as the text section:
+Finally, please don't forget to update the program entry in the `entry.ld`, as well as the text section:

 ```ld
 ... ...